Welcome to today's edition of the Rush 24-7 podcast.

 Instead, the president started out with a long monologue defending his government takeover of health care.

-And I gotta tell you, I I really think the real winner today is the price is right.
+And I got to tell you, I really think the real winner today is the price is right.

-I mean, I gotta think that millions of Americans, you know, saw this as TV land uh and not a real negotiation and and tuned over to another channel pretty quick.
+I mean, I got to think that millions of Americans saw this as TV land and not a real negotiation and tuned over to another channel pretty quick.

-The the day this uh the day was over yesterday, Republicans were to have been shamed and shocked and embarrassed and never showing their face in Washington again.
+The day this day was over yesterday, Republicans were to have been shamed and shocked and embarrassed into never showing their face in Washington again.

 Obama was supposed to have just run over them like a Zamboni machine, getting the ice ready.